Don’t Get a Bad Rap Because of a Bad Map

 Why it matters: Accurate navigation is crucial in busy areas or tucked-away locations.
 A correct pin gets customers to your door.

-Pro tip: In a hard to find location?
+Pro tip: In a hard-to-find location?
 Add a “landmark” description (e.g., “Next to the red coffee shop”) in your Google Business Profile to help customers spot you.

 4. Boost Credibility & Respond to Reviews (Bonus Points!)